CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/KBYG.md

    Cannot connect to your SQL VM while creating the migration project **OnPremToSqlMi**.
 Follow below instructions to resolve the issue.

-    1. Enter a Private Ip address of Sql Vm.
+    1. Enter a Private Ip address of SQL Vm.

-    1. Turn off the firewall in the SQL vm, if we don't want to turn off the firewall we can create an inbound rule to allow 1433 port.
+    1. Turn off the firewall in the SQL Vm, if we don't want to turn off the firewall we can create an inbound rule to allow 1433 port.